social entrepreneurs developed clear and robust systems change strategies

 We launched Ashoka Globalizer in 2010 to support Fellows to take their work global.
-Shortly after launching we recognized the need to focus on spreading ideas and not growing organizations.
-Finally, we saw a gap in homing in on root causes and the systems that create problems and began to support Ashoka Fellows to recalibrate their strategies or build entirely new strategies based on systems analysis.
+Shortly after launching, we recognized the need to focus on spreading ideas instead of growing organizations.
+Finally, we saw a gap in identifying root causes and the systems that create problems, and began to support Ashoka Fellows to recalibrate their strategies or build entirely new ones based on systems analysis.

 Working alongside leading social entrepreneurs across topics and countries for years, we started noticing patterns in how they go about improving systems and creating more changemaker opportunities.
 We realized that this knowledge, if captured, could serve many more changemakers working on improving systems than our team could ever serve directly.

 For this reason, in 2018 we emphasized creating open knowledge products on how systems change happens.
 Our priority is to make the learning process well-structured, fun, free and accessible for anybody in the world.

 Our knowledge products take the form of animated online courses, podcasts, reports, articles and keynote speeches.
 Thousands of changemakers across the citizen sector, companies, and governments are already using this knowledge to improve systems and engage more changemakers in North and South America, Europe, Africa, and Asia.